- This is a form of Company Administration which enables an “off market” sale of the company’s business and assets

 How can FA Simms & Partners Help?

-When you seek the advice and help of FA Simms & Partners you have the reassurance of knowing that your case will be handled sensitively by professional, authorised and regulated insolvency practice with 36 years’ experience of helping SMEs work through their debt and insolvency difficulties.
+When you seek the advice and help of FA Simms & Partners you have the reassurance of knowing that your case will be handled sensitively by professional, authorised and regulated insolvency practice with over 40 years’ experience of helping businesses work through their debt and insolvency difficulties.